aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 * [Working with S3](#working-with-s3)
 * [Running your Solver](#running-your-solver)

-Additional resources are available in an FAQ:
+Additional resources are available in a FAQ:

 * [FAQ/Troubleshooting](#faq--troubleshooting)